 Even with a job waiting for you in Sydney, there will be expenses to cover before you get your first paycheck.

-In the post, I’m going to focus only on the cost of moving to Sydney and not cover how much money you will need to be saved once you arrive.
+In the post, I'm going to focus only on the cost of moving to Australia and not cover how much money you will need to be saved once you arrive.

 I have another post that focuses on how much money saved up you will need when you arrive in Sydney.

 Disclaimer: I am not a financial advisor, migration agent, international shipping company, or pet relocation company.
 All fees and prices listed below are guidelines.
 I will reference each with either a link to the source, when available, or let you know from whom I got the information.

 If you have any resources you have found helpful, please do not hesitate to share in the comments below this post.

 If you have any questions about a moving expense or charge, or maybe there's something you don't see on the list below, please ask in the comments below.
 I'll do some more research and add it in an update.
 Cheers.